reverendken/slackfun/README.md

 # slackfun

-A library to post fun quotes to Slack and waste time
+A library to post not so fun quotes to Slack and waste time

 ## Usage